SoundCampaign pays music lovers with large Spotify playlists to listen to, critique and (sometimes) add new songs to their playlists

 Commissions & fees: NA

-Where: Nationwide
+Where: Nationwide (remote)

-Requirements: An engaged and active Spotify playlist with at least 1,000 followers and 20 or more tracks.
+Requirements: An engaged and active Spotify playlist with at least 1,000 followers and 20 or more tracks

 SoundCampaign Review

-SoundCampaign, like PlaylistPush, aims to help new recording artists improve their songs and get them heard.
 It does this by paying people with large and active Spotify playlists to “curate” new songs.
 Potential curators must have Spotify playlists with at least 1,000 real followers.
 (The site will monitor and kick you out if your followers are bots.)
-If accepted, curators will be sent new music that matches the stated genre of the playlist and be asked to listen, review and, potentially add, the songs to their playlist.
+If accepted, curators are sent music that matches the stated genre of the playlist.
+You’re supposed to listen, review and, potentially, add the songs to your playlist.

 How much you get paid for this service initially depends on the number of people who follow your playlist.
 As you review songs, the site will boost your pay if it turns out your followers are particularly engaged and likely to listen to the new songs you recommend.
 It also gives you credit for keeping new songs on your playlist for at least one week.